Healthy Homes Assessment Strathmore Park

 What We Do

-As building inspectors, we are experts in all aspects that come with professional home inspects.
-We’re there to ensure that you make the correct choice when it comes to buying your next home.
+As building inspectors we handle all issues associated with specialist house inspects.
+We’re there to make sure you make the right choice when it comes to purchasing your next property.

-We are specialised in a range of services to make sure you are completely aware of the state of any property you could be looking to purchase or sell along with other solutions.
+We offer a wide range of solutions to ensure that you are completely updated on the condition of any property you could be considering buying or selling in addition to other solutions.

-With our systemised approach to your inspection of your home and the most up-to-date software technology with digital photos embedded into your report, you can actually see any issues that may be discovered.
-Through our comprehensive reporting it’s no wonder that we have so many customers who recommend our service to family members and friends.
+Our systematic approach to your property inspection and the latest in technology for software which includes digital photos in your Report, you are able to actually see any issues that may be found.
+Because of our comprehensive report, it is no wonder that we receive so many referrals from clients our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports